Easy Louisiana Cajun Red Beans Rice and Sausage

-Got a package of dried red beans and don’t know what to make?
-This easy red beans and rice recipe is a Cajun classic.
-Somewhere between a soup and a stew, this rich, savory, stick-to-your-ribs red beans rice and sausage blend is a lively, spicy taste of Louisiana.
-To expedite cooking, use your Instant Pot pressure cooker for this traditional, homemade red beans and rice dish.
+This Cajun red beans and rice recipe is a Louisiana classic.
+Somewhere between a soup and a stew, this rich, savory, stick-to-your-ribs red beans, rice and sausage blend has a lively, spicy taste.
+You can use your Instant Pot pressure cooker for this traditional, homemade red beans and rice dish to speed up cooking.

 Ingredients for Louisiana red beans rice and sausage

 - Dried Red Beans

 - Andouille Sausage

 - Chicken Broth from Rotisserie Chicken or low-sodium store-bought.